 Aside from Netflix, what really blew me away was that it also managed to unblock the BBC iPlayer in New Zealand without much effort.
 Simply connecting the UK server, I was easily able to stream many geo-restricted shows on the BBC iPlayer.
 And the video quality was also great.
 Overall, it performed quite well.

 Compatibility – Which devices can I use VPN.ac with?

 On the compatibility front, VPN.ac is available on nearly every device you can imagine.
-You can use it on Windows, macOS, Linux, Android, and iOS with the standalone apps.
+You can use it on Windows, macOS, Linux, Android, and iOS with standalone apps.
 I also like that it offers browser extensions for Chrome, Firefox, and even Opera.